KarolDuracz/SVG-Mind-Tree/version_6 - Tiny model/README.md

 > [!NOTE]
 > But now Softmax at the end not working exactly like that.
+I still need to test this.
+Initially, there should be a softmax at the end of each channel and a check to see if the calculations are for a given label, because all three channels should make predictions for the label at the end.
+This isn't working yet.

 <br /><br />